denisbakhtin/ginblog/README.md

 Helper functions.

-`/migrations`

-Database schema migrations

 `/models`

 You database models.

 `/public`

-It has all your static files
+It contains all web-site static files

 `/system`